MapStory/Learning/modules/module6.md

 StoryScapes provides two special profile types to support collaboration among StoryTellers working on a common theme and StoryTellers working within the same organization.

-Additionally, StoryScapes provides mechanisms for StoryTellers to support the ongoing improvement of the StoryScapes platform.
-As an open-source and agile project, StoryScapes relies on a wide community of users, developers and sponsors to continuously grow and improve to meet user needs.

 This module includes the following lessons:

 +	Lesson 1 – Organizing Community Initiatives
 +	Lesson 2 – Managing Organization Accounts
-+	Lesson 3 – Help StoryScapes Improve

-Each Lesson is planned to take about 30 minutes to complete.
-Combined, this module should take about two hours to complete (assuming ten minute breaks between each Lesson).

 ## Lesson 1: Organizing Community Initiatives